 Use Orange and Blue for Your Point of Interest

-Make sure the dominant detail is the one you wish to emphasize most.
+Make sure the dominant detail is the one you wish to emphasise most.
 The first step is to pick the color of an object and the color of the background.

 Choose a bright, saturated object which stands out.
-And then match it with the contrasting background.
+Then match it with the contrasting background.

 For example, look for a blue surface and make an orange object your main hero.